Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

 ---
 title: Azure Service Bus Hierarchy Migration Sample
-summary: Demonstrates how to life migrate an endpoint from one topic to another
+summary: Demonstrates how to migrate an endpoint from one topic to another with no downtime
 reviewed: 2022-12-06
 component: ASBS
 related: